Wooden-Gear/obsidian-yolo/CONTRIBUTING.md

 When debugging database-related issues in Obsidian's developer console, you can use the "Store as global variable" feature to interact with the database directly:

-1. Look for the console message "Smart composer database initialized."
+1. Look for the console message "Next composer database initialized."
 2. Right-click on this DatabaseManager object and select "Store as global variable" (it will be stored as `tempN`)
 3. You can then run SQL queries directly using the stored variable.
 For example: